-A. You may have read reports on the internet and social media about olive oil fraud are wildly exaggerated.
+A. You may have read reports on the internet and social media about olive oil fraud which are wildly exaggerated.
 While the potential for fraud always exists, in truth it is extremely rare.
 Don't take our word for it.
 The Food and Drug Administration (FDA) conducted a study where they randomly collected 88 bottles of olive oil from D.C. area supermarkets and tested them.
 None were fake.
 Zero.
 The North American Olive Oil Association also conducts ongoing testing of olive oil in North American.
 Our off-the-shelf monitoring program is the largest of its kind in the United States and Canada.
 We purchase olive oil in supermarkets and test them against the standards set by the International Olive Council.
 We have monitored thousands of samples over several decades and found that more than 98% of olive oil available in North American supermarkets today is authentic.
-For additional assurance, you can look for olive oils that participate in our Quality Seal Program.
+For additional assurance, you can look for olive oils that participate in our AboutOliveOil.org Quality Seal Program.

 Q. What does "extra virgin" mean?

 Extra virgin olive oil is produced through natural crushing of olives without heat or chemicals to maintain the natural antioxidants, polyphenols and flavors.
 The oil must also meet both chemical and sensory (taste and smell) standards in order to be classified as extra virgin.
 Watch this video to learn more about types of olive oil or learn more about olive oil standards.

-Q. What is an non extra virgin olive oil?
+Q. What is a non extra virgin olive oil?

 Olive oil is sometimes labeled as pure, light tasting or classic olive oil.
 It is a blend of refined olive oil and extra virgin/virgin olive oil.
 It has many of the same health benefits of extra virgin olive oil but has a milder flavor.

 Q. Does light olive oil have less calories?